 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities.
 This level includes listed equity securities and debt instruments on exchanges (for example, The Ghana Stock Exchange). - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
 The Company did not hold any financial assets/liabilities as at the end of the period.
 This hierarchy requires the use of observable market data when available.
-The Company considers relevant observable market prices in its valuation where possible.

-• Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+The Company considers relevant observable market prices in its valuation where possible. - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).
 This level includes equity investments and debt instruments with significant unobservable components.
+As at 31 December 2017 and 31 December 2016, the Company held level 3 financial assets in WAIC Reinsures.